Bobcycle/Blog/_posts/2021-01-22-retail-traders.md

 > Over short horizons, retail trades move stock prices.

 When we look at longer time horizons - yearly - retail traders do have an influence.
 However, particularly on small cap stocks.
 These are companies which have a value below $2 billion dollars.
-In essence, the smaller the company over longer horizons, the more influence.
+In essence, the smaller the company over shorter horizons, the more influence.

+If that research paper isn't enough, what about Gamestop in January of 2021?